robotix/2020.robotix.in/_events/fortress.md

 * Teams qualifying the first round will go into the second round.

-* Teams cannot tinker with their bots inside the arena.
+* Teams cannot tinker with their robots inside the arena.

 * USB extenders (*5m* long) will be provided.

-* There will be maximum of 2 restarts and 3 timeouts.
-The timeout can be of a maximum duration of 2 minutes and the bot can be restarted after a maximum of 5 minutes.

 * The decision of Team Robotix will be final and binding.